delia-li/technical-writer/rate_my_transit/rate_my_transit_case_study.md

 |Rewards users for engagement|✅|➖|✅|✅|
 |Meets accessibility standards|✅|❌|❌|✅|

-# Information Architecture
-sitemap of the pages in RMT

-user flow of navigation between pages

 # List of core features
-* Map showing stations and the lines that pass through each station
+* Map showing stations and the transit lines that pass through each station

 * Users can post comments for stations and individual vehicles